gemseo/gemseo/docs/user_guide/concepts/scenarios/directory_manager.md

 The directory manager also allows users to set a scenario history backup for all scenario classes.
-This is not intended as a replacement of [EvaluationScenario.set_backup_settings][gemseo.scenarios.evaluation.EvaluationScenario.set_backup_settings], it is simply a convenient way of setting a backup for all scenarios inside their own execution directory created by the manager.
+This is not intended as a replacement of [EvaluationScenario.set_backup_settings][gemseo.scenario.evaluation.EvaluationScenario.set_backup_settings], it is simply a convenient way of setting a backup for all scenarios inside their own execution directory created by the manager.

-For example, [BiLevel][gemseo.formulations.bilevel.BiLevel] formulations include at least two scenarios, the system-level scenario and the disciplinary scenarios.
+For example, [BiLevel][gemseo.formulation.bilevel.BiLevel] formulations include at least two scenarios, the system-level scenario and the disciplinary scenarios.
 If the `gemseo.configuration.directory_manager.save_history_backup` setting is set to ``True``, each disciplinary scenario execution will create an independent backup file.
 The